-•A variety of frequency variants are available from the SKM 6000 and SK 6000.
-You can find more information under "Product variants".

-- You can find technical specifications about the individual products under "Specifications". - You can find information about installing the products under "Installing Digital 6000 series devices". - You can find information about operating the products under "Using Digital 6000 series devices".
+- A variety of frequency variants are available for the SKM 6000, SK 6000 and SK 6212 transmitters.
+You can find more information under "Product variants". - You can find technical specifications about the individual products under "Specifications". - You can find information about installing the products under "Installing Digital 6000 series devices". - You can find information about operating the products under "Using Digital 6000 series devices".